-17 POLICY HNTS 15: EXTENSIONS, ANNEXES AND OUTBUILDINGS
+19 POLICY HNTS 17: EXTENSIONS, ANNEXES AND OUTBUILDINGS

-17.1.1 Purpose: The purpose of this policy is to ensure people have the flexibility to extend and improve their property whilst at the same time limiting the creation of excessively large houses which are damaging the balance in the Parish housing stock by reducing the availability of smaller dwellings suitable for the resident housing market.
+19.1.1 Purpose: The purpose of this policy is to ensure people have the flexibility to extend and improve their property whilst at the same time limiting the creation of excessively large houses which are damaging the balance in the Parish housing stock by reducing the availability of smaller dwellings suitable for the resident housing market.

-POLICY HNTS 15: EXTENSIONS, ANNEXES AND OUTBUILDINGS
+POLICY HNTS 17: EXTENSIONS, ANNEXES AND OUTBUILDINGS

-Development proposals for extensions to existing dwellings, and the provision of annexes and outbuildings will be permitted where the proposal does not increase the Gross Internal Floor Area of the original dwelling by more than 40% excluding any outbuildings.
+Development proposals for extensions to existing dwellings and the provision of annexes and outbuildings will be permitted, provided that they conserve and enhance landscape and scenic beauty and are appropriate to their location in the Norfolk Coast AONB, where the proposal does not increase the Gross Internal Floor Area of the original dwelling by more than 40% excluding any outbuildings.